jalle007/rest-service/README.md

 ﻿# NodeJS REST service
-This is REST service used for Android BCGLoginExample https://github.com/jalle007/BCGLoginExample
+This is REST service used for Android AndroidLoginExample https://github.com/jalle007/AndroidLoginExample